 Your best telephone contact number

-I will reply with the shipping cost and order form for you to sign and fax or email back along with your payment details.
+I will reply with the shipping cost and order form for you to sign and fax or email back along with the payment details.

-If you have any other questions about our PWC Rails or the Cross-Deck Systems, please don’t hesitate to ask.
-You can call me directly at 937-985-5863 (Eastern USA), or send an email to email@example.com.
+If you have any other questions about the Cross-Deck Lift Systems, please don’t hesitate to ask.
+You can call me directly at 937-476-1298 (Eastern USA), or send an email to email@example.com.